Learn How to Play Soccer

 I'm sure you've heard this before, too, how soccer is such a simple game.
 Yet, for you, just starting out it seems very complex and difficult.
 Things are moving too fast.
 That's understandable.
 It will get easier with time and more practice.

 The main rule to know is you can't use your hands, and then all the other parts of the body are up for play, from the feet to the thighs to the chest, and the head.
 Sort of kidding around but really, that's the game right there.
+The game of soccer centers around the soccer ball and controlling it, so getting comfortable with the ball is the first thing to do.

 But the point of this piece is to help you wrap your head around the idea of learning how to play soccer, so here are a few key points to consider if you're trying to learn how to play the great game of soccer: